Frequently asked questions

 What is your sharpening process?

-I sharpen entirely by hand using a progression of natural & synthetic Japanese whetstones and diamond plates.
-Each knife receives a treatment on stones and plates that is custom-tailored to the type of knife, condition of the blade, and level of dullness.
-A common progression may include an initial pass on a 400-grit diamond plate, followed by a 1000-grit synthetic stone and finished on a 6000-grit stone.
-A leather strop is used as the final step to remove any remaining micro-materials on the apex of the edge.
+For my Traditional Whetstone service, I sharpen entirely by hand using a progression of natural & synthetic Japanese whetstones and diamond plates.
+Each knife receives a treatment that is custom-tailored to the type of knife, condition of the blade, specific bevels, and level of dullness.
+All Japanese knives are treated with natural whestones and finished on a leather strop to remove any remaining micro-materials on the apex of the edge.

 Can you do repairs?